 I am committed to standing up for our seniors and preserving Medicare in order to meet their needs.
 Promises made must be promises kept, therefore the plan I support does not change Medicare for anyone who is 55 years and older.

-However, we need to act now to stop Medicare from going bankrupt in nine years.
+However, we need to act now to stop Medicare from going bankrupt in 12 years.

 The legislation I voted in favor of, preserves and protects Medicare with true choice and competition for future generations while also eliminating waste, fraud and abuse in the system.